girlsending0/girlsending0/README.md

 ### **Journal**
-* **Jo, Hye Jeong**, et al. "Analysis of a CubeSat Magnetic Cleanliness for the Space Science Mission."
+* **Hye Jeong Jo**, et al. "Analysis of a CubeSat Magnetic Cleanliness for the Space Science Mission."
 Journal of Space Technology and Applications 2.1 (2022): 41-51.

 ### **Conference**